 Biography and Contributions of Loris Malaguzzi

-Loris Malaguzzi (1920-1994) was an Italian educator and the Reggio Emilia philosophy in early childhood education.
-He was born in Reggio Emilia and became a prominent figure in the field of education and early childhood development.
+Malaguzzi (1920-1994) was an Italian educator and shaped the Reggio Emilia philosophy.
+He was a key person in education and early years development.
+His birthplace was Reggio Emilia.

 Core Principles of the Reggio Emilia Approach